ereneroglum/homeserver/README.md

 - Rsshub
 - Freshrss

-On every device on the network, go to `certificates.local` and download and install `root.crt` as a Certificate Authority.
+On every device on the network, go to `certificates.internal` and download and install `root.crt` as a Certificate Authority.

 ## About Dependencies